 You don’t have to face time in jail and lose your driver’s license over an Indiana DUI.
 Attorney Sean Hessler knows how to handle your Indianapolis OWI charge properly, so you can reduce the charges, get the case dismissed, prove your innocence, or keep driving so you can get back to your life as quickly as possible.

 Having one or two drinks after work or while out on the town with friends can easily lead to you being pulled over.
-If your blood alcohol concentration (BAC) is 0.08 percent or higher, or if you show signs of impairment, you could be arrested for a DUI-related charge in Indianapolis.
+If your blood alcohol concentration is 0.08% or higher, or if you show signs of impairment, you could be arrested for a DUI-related charge in Indianapolis.

-As it’s referred to in Indiana, operating a vehicle while intoxicated is also known as OWI, DUI, or OVWI.
-Regardless of the term, OWVI can be a serious misdemeanor or felony, depending on the circumstances.
+As it’s referred to in Indiana, operating a motor vehicle while intoxicated is also known as OWI, DUI, or OVWI.
+Regardless of the term, OWVI can be a severe misdemeanor or felony, depending on the circumstances.
 It’s not something you can talk your way out of or deal with on your own.
-The criminal and collateral impact of a DUI on your record is best handled by a legal professional.
+A legal professional best handles the criminal and collateral impact of a DUI on your record.

 Because of the potentially life-altering consequences of conviction, such as limited job opportunities, an inability to drive, and possible time behind bars, it’s critical to address an Indianapolis DUI correctly right from the start.